Get started

 Key expiry

 Using Tailscale means you never have to manage encryption keys directly.
-Keys are set to automatically expire and must be regenerated at regular intervals.
-For long-lived cloud servers and other IoT devices, you may disable key expiry from the admin console.
+Tailscale automatically expires keys and requires them to be regenerated at regular intervals.
+You can disable key expiry for long-lived devices from the admin console.

 MagicDNS